k-talo/double-press.el/README.md

 - Less finger travel: one comfortable key plus a short mnemonic letter.
 - Lower memory load: keep related actions under one place you remember.
-- Zero disruption: single‑press keeps the original behavior intact.
+- Zero disruption: single-press keeps the original behavior intact.
 - Discoverability: press `C-h`/`<f1>` inside the prefix to see all options.

-A common pattern is to keep the original action on single‑press and open a small, personal prefix on double‑press.
+A common pattern is to keep the original action on single-press and open a small, personal prefix on double-press.
 For example, keep copy on `M-w`, and put window commands under `M-w M-w`.

 See more patterns in [More Examples](docs/EXAMPLES.md).